Naruto: Shippuden season 10

 The episodes for the tenth season of the anime series Naruto: Shippuden are based on Part II for Masashi Kishimoto's manga series.
 The episodes are directed by Hayato Date, and produced by Pierrot and TV Tokyo.
-Released on DVD under the name The Gathering of the Five Kage (五影集結, Gokage shūketsu), the season follows the assemblance of the Kage, the five village leaders attempting to stop Sasuke Uchiha and the remaining members of the Akatsuki.
+Released on DVD under the name The Gathering of the Five Kage (五影集結, Gokage shūketsu), the season follows the assemblance of the Kage, the five village leaders attempting to stop Sasuke Uchiha and the remaining members of the Akatsuki while Naruto Uzumaki tries to confront Sasuke.
 The season aired from February to July 2011.
 Its first Japanese DVD volume was released by Aniplex on September 7, 2011.

 The season's English dubbed version aired on Neon Alley from July 13 to December 21, 2013.
 The season would make its English television debut on Adult Swim's Toonami programming block and premiere from April 8 to October 6, 2018.
 The season's first episode ran on Adult Swim in its original Japanese audio with English subtitles on April 1, 2018, as part of an annual April Fools stunt by the network, and proceeded to play the same episode in its normal English dub format the following week.